okhaimie-dev/LuminAIR/README.md

 ## Usage

-Below is a simple example demonstrating how to create and execute on CairoVM a computation graph using LuminAir in Rust:
+Below is a simple example demonstrating how to create and execute on CairoVM a computation graph using Luminair in Rust:

 ```rust
 use luminair::CairoCompiler;